2.5 Therapeutic Exercise Principles

 | Isometric | Tension without length change | Early rehab when motion is restricted (post-op week 1 quad sets) |

-Eccentric training is well supported in tendinopathy management — the Alfredson protocol for Achilles tendinopathy and Tyler twist for lateral epicondylalgia are common PTA-implemented examples.
+Eccentric training has strong support in tendinopathy: the Alfredson protocol for Achilles tendinopathy and the Tyler twist for lateral epicondylalgia are common PTA-implemented examples.
+Eccentric loading also generates the most force per cross-section, which is why it produces the most delayed-onset muscle soreness.

 Plyometrics

-Plyometric drills (box jumps, depth jumps, lateral hops) train the stretch-shortening cycle.
-They are placed late in a rehab progression once the patient demonstrates:
+Plyometric drills (box jumps, depth jumps, lateral hops) train the stretch-shortening cycle and are placed late in a progression once the patient demonstrates:

 - Pain-free full ROM

-- Adequate strength (often ≥80% limb symmetry index for LE programs)
+- Adequate strength (often a limb symmetry index of 80%+ for lower-extremity programs)

 - Adequate single-leg balance and squat control